What is Windscribe?

 Windscribe Ltd is an internet security and privacy company based in Ontario, Canada.
 It is a relative baby to the VPN industry, having only been founded in 2016.

 Frustratingly, the features of Windscribe’s service are not clearly marked anywhere on its website.
 Instead, the information can be found in bits and pieces around the website.
+That said, we were notified by Windscribe that they’re aware of the problem and are working on putting together a proper features page.

 Is Windscribe Secure?